morse-simulator/morse/doc/morse/user/beginner_tutorials/hri_tutorial.rst

 Reading the position outside of MORSE
 +++++++++++++++++++++++++++++++++++++

-We can retrieve the pose of the human from a regular Python script :tag:`pymorse`:
+We can retrieve the human's pose human using a normal Python script :tag:`pymorse`:

 .. code-block:: python